-- · Chief Executive Officer and a Director of CDI Corporation, a public company engaged in providing staffing and outsourcing services, from October 2001 until January 2011 - Self-employed consultant from October 2000 to October 2001, and since 2012 - Chairman and Chief Executive Officer of Global Vacation Group, Inc. from April 1998 to September 2000 - Senior advisor for Thayer Capital Partners from September 1997 to April 1998 - From April 1995 to August 1997, he served as Vice Chairman and Chief Marketing Officer, then as President and Chief Operating Officer, of Alamo Rent-a-Car, Inc. - · Bachelor's degree from the Wharton School of the University of Pennsylvania - · MBA from the Tuck School of Business at Dartmouth
+- Chief Executive Officer and a Director of CDI Corporation, a public company engaged in providing staffing and outsourcing services, from October 2001 until January 2011 - · Self-employed consultant from October 2000 to October 2001, and since 2012 - Chairman and Chief Executive Officer of Global Vacation Group, Inc. from April 1998 to September 2000 - · Senior advisor for Thayer Capital Partners from September 1997 to April 1998 - From April 1995 to August 1997, he served as Vice Chairman and Chief Marketing Officer, then as President and Chief Operating Officer, of Alamo Rent-a-Car, Inc. - · Bachelor's degree from the Wharton School of the University of Pennsylvania - · MBA from the Tuck School of Business at Dartmouth

-- · Mr. Ballou's qualifications include executive and/or board-level experience in the banking, financial services, business services, data and marketing industries and information technology, financial, global operations and M&A expertise and service on public company boards, including as a member or chair of public company Audit, Compensation, Nominating and Corporate Governance, Risk and Executive Committees - Our Board of Directors values Mr. Ballou's significant executive and public company Board experience as well as his Audit Committee financial expertise which, together with his global operations, banking and other relevant industry experience, strengthen and diversify the Board's mix of skills, and the Board believes Mr. Ballou is well-qualified for re-election as a Director
+Mr. Ballou's qualifications include executive and/or boardlevel experience in the banking, financial services, business services, data and marketing industries and information technology, financial, global operations and M&A expertise and service on public company boards, including as a member or chair of public company Audit, Compensation, Nominating and Corporate Governance, Risk and Executive Committees

+- Univest Financial Corporation - Chair of the Compensation Committee Member of the Audit Committee, Risk Committee and Executive Committee - Our Board of Directors values Mr. Ballou's significant executive and public company Board experience as well as his Audit Committee financial expertise which, together with his global operations, banking and other relevant industry experience, strengthen and diversify the Board's mix of skills, and the Board believes Mr. Ballou is wellqualified for re-election as a Director